payloadcms/template-ecommerce/README.md

 - `Products`

   Each product is linked to Stripe via a select field that is dynamically populated in the products sidebar.
 This field fetches all available products in the background and displays them for you to select.
-Once set, product prices are automatically synced between Stripe and Payload.
+Once set, product prices are automatically synced between Stripe and Payload, and can optionally [paywall their assets](#paywall).
 Products are also page-builder enabled, meaning you can generate dynamic pages for each product using layout-building blocks.

 - `Categories`